AOP-PHP/AOP/doc/Contents/chapter2.md

 ### launching an exception in case of unwanted / incorrect returned value ###

-Here we will ask PHP's AOP extension to raise exception if a call to file_get_contents returns FALSE (error).
+Here we will ask PHP's AOP extension to raise an exception if a call to file_get_contents returns FALSE (error).
-This may not be a best practice as it could add overhead to native PHP functions, but such a practice can be usefull if you're using an old PHP library that is not using exceptions as a mean to raise errors.
+This may not be a best practice as it could add overhead to native PHP functions, but such a practice can be useful if you're using an old PHP library that is not using exceptions as a mean to raise errors.

     [php]